 The first planning grant paid for a community wide survey and an assessment of the structural integrity of the building.
 The assessment indicated that the building will need work on the foundation and restoration of the East wall, which was compromised when large bay doors were cut into it to accommodate fire and rescue vehicles.
 The community survey showed strong support for using the building for a wide range of activities.

-The second planning grant covered the costs of preliminary plans for basic restoration, paving the way for a full renovation and restoration project that could begin as early as 2022.
+The second planning grant covered the costs of preliminary plans for basic restoration, paving the way for a full renovation and restoration project that will start in December, 2025.
 See below for PDFs of the reports on the project.

 Meeting and Walk Through of Meeting House with various officials 11/18/2022